-Retirement Income Covenant - October 2021
+Retirement Income Covenant - January 2022

-HESTA welcomes the opportunity to make a short submission on the exposure draft legislation that will introduce a retirement income covenant for superannuation trustees.
+HESTA welcomes the opportunity to make a short submission on the Corporate Collective Investment Vehicle Framework and Other Measures Bill 2021.
+Our comments are restricted to Schedule 9 of the Bill that will introduce a Retirement Income Covenant for superannuation trustees.

-HESTA endorses the overall aspirations of the draft Bill.
+HESTA endorses this Schedule.
 We have made some brief comments in relation to the provision of data and the interaction between these measures and the design and distribution obligations.